bstutenroth/cis422-project1-troy-brenna-rich/README.md

     This project uses google maps api to reverse geocode.
     The user inputs a .gpxpy file on the web service (only files of this type will be allowed).
-Then we take this file along with a file containing our api key, and run main() with those files as arguments.
+Then we take this file and run main() with that file as an argument.

     Main will then open the gpx file for reading and parse the file using gpxpy to get the coordinates.
 Then using geopy and the